Ask Me Anything: Scratched Dinnerware, Cosigning Parents, Silent Stylist, Mortgage Write-Off, Yum Rum Cake, and More

 Unless you have a written contract with her, however, you have no legal recourse.
 You do, however, have recourse as a consumer, and that’s to take your business elsewhere.
 I’m sure you’ll find another hairdresser that you like as well—one that has business ethics, too.

 Oh, yes!
-It’s fantastic and just perfect for holiday entertaining.
+It’s fantastic and just perfect for holidays, birthdays and other celebratory entertaining.

 Caribbean Rum Cake